accessibilitywars/aw2-builds/docs/_posts/2022-04-06-li-scourge.md

 ## Variants

 The sigils are pretty loose in this build, so use what you like.
 Blood is about +200 hp/s, malice is higher dps than earth over long fights.
 Cele can be replaced with Viper (higher dps), Trailblazer (higher tank), or Dire (budget).
 If using Dire swap sigils to Agony + Venom.
 Runes can be swapped for Rune of the Tempest or 5x Trapper + 1x Black Diamond.
 There are many trait variants, which are noted in the Tier Usage.

+## Other References

+This build may also be viewed at [gw2skills](http://en.gw2skills.net/editor/?PSgAs+lFwoYTsK2IeKTfPLA-zxIY1ohvMiLBCsAEeA-e).